Red, red wine.

 And don’t forget to serve the rest of the wine along with the pasta!
 This traditional pasta carbonara, combined with the special addition of red wine, makes a fabulous pasta dinner worth toasting.

 *Consuming raw or undercooked eggs may increase your risk of foodborne illness, especially if you have certain medical conditions.
 This recipe makes no temperature guarantee.

-Love a creamy pasta dinner?
+Love a creamy pasta dinner like this red wine spaghetti recipe?
 You will also love:

 - 1 pound spaghetti or bucatini